-- 7.1 Students may appeal a decision reached by the University on the following grounds: - 7.1.1 There is new substantive information supported by evidence which was not known by the student and/or the evidence could not have reasonably been obtained by the student in time to present to the University and/or - 7.1.2 That there has been significant failure of due process in the making of the original decision i.e. a material procedural irregularity or misinterpretation of its own regulations, or administrative errors which, if it had not occurred, might have impacted significantly on the original judgement and/or the sanction imposed. - 7.2 Dissatisfaction with the outcome of a matter or sanction does not itself constitute grounds for appeal.
+- 7.1 Students may, within the time periods specified in section B paragraph 7, appeal a decision reached by the University on the following grounds: - 7.1.1 There is new substantive information supported by evidence which was not known by the student and/or the evidence could not have reasonably been obtained by the student in time to present to the University at the time of the original decision and/or - 7.1.2 That there has been significant failure of due process in the making of the original decision i.e. a material procedural irregularity or misinterpretation of the Universities own regulations, or administrative errors which, if they had not occurred, might have impacted significantly on the original decision and/or the sanction imposed. - 7.2 Dissatisfaction with the outcome of a matter or sanction does not itself constitute grounds for appeal.

-8. Recording and Monitoring of Disciplinary Matters
+8. Recording and Monitoring of Student Non-academic Misconduct Matters

-- 8.1 Records of disciplinary matters under these Regulations which have resulted in sanction(s) shall be taken into account when imposing sanctions in any subsequent misconduct involving that student and kept on student files as indicated below: - Sanctions for Misconduct: a maximum period of 12 months from the later of, the date of the Outcome Letter or Completion of Procedures Letter; - Sanctions for Serious Misconduct: for the duration of the student's enrolment at the University. - 8.2 Subject to regulation 5.1 above, the University will record, report on and monitor discipline cases to identify trends, inform University practices, procedures and activities and as required under the University's Charter, Statutes and Ordinances.
+- 8.1 Any prior breaches which resulted in a penalty will be taken into account when determining any subsequent penalties and kept on student file as indicated below: - Sanctions for Misconduct: a maximum period of 12 months from the later of the date of the Outcome Letter or Completion of Procedures Letter; - Sanctions for Serious Misconduct: for the duration of the student's enrolment at the University. - 8.2 Subject to regulation 5.1 above, the University will record, report on and monitor cases of student non-academic misconduct to identify trends, inform University practices, procedures and activities and as required under the University's Charter, Statutes and Ordinances.